MrYamiTsu/Giga-Balatro_Mod/README.md

 - Exodia The Forbidden One : +10 Chips for every card played
 - Paleontologist : +30 Chips for each Soil card
 - Paleo Expert : +4 Mult for each Soil card
+- Refinery : 4$ for each consecutive Stone card in the round, reset otherwise (no art yet)

 *Some Joker has secret interaction with other Jokers.*
 *Their is some secret jokers.*